 Potential Concentration of Toxic Minerals Salts

-A major challenge with self-watering planters is the higher concentration of various mineral salts in the planting mix.
-This mainly occurs because water is continuously being drawn up the pot from beneath and evaporated via the top, leaving dissolved minerals behind.
+A significant challenge with self-watering planters is the higher concentration of various mineral salts in the planting mix.
+This mainly occurs because water is continuously being drawn up from beneath and evaporated via the top, leaving dissolved minerals behind.
 These mineral salts buildup can eventually be harmful to your plants.

 They Can Be Rich Breeding grounds for mosquitoes.